magoeke/de.hftstuttgart.vs.ss.2023/task06/Readme.md

 Right now the project only provides a Hello World example for GraphQL.

+You can access GraphiQL with the url [http://localhost:8080/graphiql](http://localhost:8080/graphiql).

 # Task 06

 Let's develop a simple blog service.
 It's possible to create, update and delete posts.
 Not every post is